Beliefs – Faith in Practice

 The mission of Refuge is, “To share the peace and community of God’s abundant table.”

 Jesus was constantly sharing food with people.
 At the table, Jesus practiced what he preached, showing the disciples the kind of upsidedown world he was ushering into reality.
-We believe that all people—regardless of race, ethnicity, sexual orientation, gender identity, immigration status, where you’re from or where you’re going, what you’ve done or left undone—are welcome at God’s table.
+We believe that all people—regardless of race, ethnicity, sexual orientation, gender identity or expression, immigration status, where you’re from or where you’re going, what you’ve done or left undone—are welcome at God’s table.
 We believe in abundance over scarcity, in the giving and receiving of hospitality, and in Christ’s body that crosses boundaries, broken and poured out for the life of the world.

 While we are all welcome at God’s table, we know there are systems and structures that keep us separate from each other.
 In our city, these systems and structures include racism, wealth inequality, incarceration, lack of access to affordable housing and food, and the exploitation of Creation.
 The Spirit compels us to join the work of peace and justice that God is already doing.